 |

-Throughout Asian, there are four widely revered Bodhisattva, each symbolizing different aspects of Buddhist belief and practice.
-They are the Kannon Bosatsu (boundless compassion), Monju Bosatsu (wisdom), Fugen Bosatsu (praxis, or practice), and Jizō Bosatsu (vast patience and salvation from suffering).
-Yet, technically speaking, compassion (Sanskrit = Karuna; Japanese = Jihi 慈非) is the defining characteristic of all Bosatsu, and all Bosatsu, by definition, have willingly delayed their entry into Nirvana -- out of compassion -- to save the vast multitude of souls still caught in the cycle (wheel) of birth and death.
-This grouping of four is thus arbitrary.
-It refers simply to four of the most popular and venerated Bosatsu in the Asian region.
+Technically speaking, compassion (Skt. = Karuna; Jp. = Jihi 慈非) is the defining characteristic of all Bosatsu, who, by definition, have willingly delayed their entry into Nirvana -- out of compassion -- to save the vast multitude of souls still caught in the wheel of karmic rebirth, the cycle of suffering.
+This grouping of four is thus arbitrary, and its members can vary.
+It refers simply to four of the most venerated Bosatsu in the Asian region, and is based on both scriptural sources and changing popularity.

 In the centuries following Buddhism’s introduction in India around 500 BC, moreover, a system of vows was developed -- the 48 Vows of the Bodhisattva -- for those seeking to achieve the Bodhisattva state.
 The vows differ somewhat among the Tibetan, Chinese, and Japanese traditions, but all originated from the vows taken and then dutifully fulfilled by Hōzō Bosatsu (who then becomes Amida Buddha).
-Among the four, the most widely venerated throughout Asia is the Goddess of Mercy (Goddess of Compassion), known as Kannon in Japanese.

 In addition to compassion, there are six perfections (Skt.
 Parmitas) that a Bodhisattva must cultivate in order to attain Buddhahood, to which four more perfections were added in later times: